What Is Inflammation?

 What Drugs Are Used to Treat Inflammatory Diseases?

 There are many drugs available to decrease joint pain, swelling and inflammation, and possibly prevent or minimize the progression of the inflammatory disease.
+They are often used in combination due to their differing effects.
 The medications include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs such as aspirin, ibuprofen, or naproxen)